dudareolon/CS260_Assignment_06/README.md

   ![image](https://github.com/dudareolon/CS260_Assignment_06/assets/102680672/c2454c93-883f-49ad-abbe-705f15edaa58)

 The in order is indicated by the green dots.
+It repeats the same process of left, visit, right until all the nodes in the tree are visited and printed out, this version of traversing through the list outputs a numerical ascending list.

 ............................................................................................................................................................................................................